patricksavalle/devops-project-template/content/production-testing-strategy.md

 > - [SRE](#sre)

 **Production testing** is used to identify potential production problems before they happen and verify resilience under stress.
+Production testing is **not** Testing-in-Production (TiP) which is part of the [acceptance testing](acceptance-testing-strategy.md).

+Production testing is also not monitoring, it is actively provoking the production system into a response.

+See:

 ## Best practices

+- [ ] Only test what is being monitored

-- [ ] Set up for chaos engineering for selected rings (latency, error-responses, time-outs, etc.)
+- [ ] Set up for chaos engineering in selected rings (latency, error-responses, time-outs, etc.)

 ## Chaos engineering